 The Puli Kali, or the tiger dance, is an incredible sight to see – Credit: Bobinson K BPlan your trip

 Ganesh Chaturthi – Birthday of the elephant-headed god Ganesha

-Eleven days of festivities and colorful processions carrying Lord Ganesha idols characterize Ganesh Chaturthi.
-It is a celebration of the birthday of the Hindu god with an elephant head.
-Ganesha statues are brought home and placed in public stalls, worshipped for a few days and then submerged (Visarjan) in style.
+This festival sees eleven days of festivities and colourful processions carrying Lord Ganesha idols characterize Ganesh Chaturthi.
+It’s a celebration of the birthday of the Hindu god with an elephant head.
+Ganesha statues are worshipped for a few days in homes and public stalls, then submerged (Visarjan) in the sea or river in style.

 The popular festival falls on the 4th day of the new moon in August or September and lasts 10 days.
-In 2017 that will be the 25th of August, in 2018 the 13th of September and in 2019 the 2nd of September.
+In 2020, it will be celebrated on August 21st and in 2021 on September 10th.

 Families can choose how many days they want to celebrate it with poojas (praying ceremonies) happening at home every day.
-Most families celebrate it in a small scale at home for 1.5 to 3 days.
-However, many families, companies, housing societies, religious organizations etc. with bigger statues (=more wealth) celebrate it for 10 days at home or the public stages.
-On the 11th day the icons, sometimes up to 70 feet tall, get paraded to the sea and submerged in the water.
+Most families celebrate it small-scale at home for 1.5 to 3 days.
+However, many families, companies, housing societies, religious organizations with bigger statues (=more wealth) celebrate it for 10 days at home or the public stages.
+On the 11th day the icons, sometimes up to 70 feet tall, parade through the streets and finally are submerged in the water.

-If you’re planning on visiting Rajasthan during the fare, book well in advance and be prepared to pay 10 times as much as you would usually in Pushkar around the year.
-And be careful of god men and other freeloaders trying to fleece you.
-Find out here what other places you can visit in Rajasthan here.
+If you’re planning on visiting Rajasthan during the fair, book well in advance and be prepared to pay 10 times more than usual in Pushkar around the year.
+And be careful of “Godmen” and other freeloaders trying to fleece you.
+Find out what other places you can visit in Rajasthan here.

-Do you want to experience any of the Indian festivals while visiting?
-Or do you want to find our what other festivals might happen during your travel dates?
-Plan your trip with us now and we make sure you can experience the whole cultural richness of India and its exotic festivals.
+Do you want to experience any of these Indian festivals while visiting?
+Or do you want to find out what other festivals might happen during your travel dates?
+Plan your trip with us now and we make sure you experience the whole cultural richness of India and its exotic festivals.